-Using arrays of manufacturing modules serviced by robotics, a finished geometry can be output with astonishing speed, and throughput can be optimized with downstream workflows.
+Using any three of these configurations, a finished geometry can be output with astonishing speed, and throughput can be optimized with downstream workflows.

 Specific cycle times and costs will vary based on the specific part or geometry printed.
 For example, the automotive vent cited in this paper demonstrated a cycle time equivalent of 95 seconds.